 A significant portion of your initial consultation will be spent reviewing your side of the story and the circumstances surrounding the alleged offence.
-It is very important that you tell us any and all details that you think might be relevant, and that you answer all of our questions honestly.
+It is very important that you tell us any and all details that you think might be relevant, and that you answer all questions honestly.
 We can build a strong defence for you only if you provide us with accurate information.

 In addition to hearing your version of events, we will also go through any court documents or documents that were given to you by the police.
 These documents normally identify the date, place, and time that you have to be in court, and where and when you will have to go to get your fingerprinting done.
 We will explain what each document is, and what you can expect from and need to do for all upcoming appearances.